Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Methods

 \subsubsection{Discussion}

-In subsection~\ref{sec3b} we show that the step time $\tau_s$ changes with location (central or peripheral), thus changing the ratios between fitting parameter $A$, pulse height, and pulse area.
+In subsection~\ref{sec3b} we show that the step time (or rise time) $\tau_s$ changes with location (central or peripheral), thus changing the ratios between fitting parameter $A$, pulse height, and pulse area.
 However, using function $f(t)$ for pulse processing allows recovering the position, time and pulse pile-up for each event, without pulse shaping.

 For $\{\tau_s, \tau_p\} \ll \tau_d$, the equations above are simplified to: